Table of contents

 Despite her difficulties with other Councillors, Mayor Val developed plans for a massive project known as the Cairns Entertainment Precinct.
 The project provided great things for the community, from immediate jobs during construction to long term infrastructure and employment for the arts sector.

 Sadly, I didn’t think Val had a hope in hell of getting Cairns Regional Council the funding required from the State and Federal Government.
-However, much to my surprise, Val was successful in getting massive State and Federal commitments for one of the biggest projects in our area.
+However, much to my surprise, Val was successful in getting massive State and Federal commitments to one of the biggest projects for our area.

 Cairns Regional Council’s World Class Precinct